rosmed/slicer_ros2_module/docs/pages/examples.rst

 using VTK/MRML Python commands and push it to the MoveIt 2 planning scene so that motion planning (IK and trajectory generation) avoids it.

+The obstacle is positioned via a **MRML LinearTransformNode** (the *registration transform*), so you can move it interactively with the 3D gizmo or update it programmatically from a registration algorithm — MoveIt's planning scene updates live without re-publishing the geometry.
+This mirrors the clinical workflow of registering anatomy to a robot coordinate system.

 Prerequisites
 ~~~~~~~~~~~~~